-Meghan Markle Wore Two Different Earrings, and We’re Loving Her For It
+Meghan Markle Wore Two Different Earrings, and We’re Loving Her for It

 On Thursday, Markle stepped out with her fiancé, Prince Harry, for an official engagement in Cardiff, Wales.
 The two chatted with locals before entering Cardiff Castle for royal business.
 Though Markle earned tons of praise for her sleek black Stella McCartney coat and prim plaid Theory blazer, she also saw attention for the blink-and-you’ll-miss-it fashion detail on her ears.

 For the occasion, Markle wore two different earrings by two different jewelry designers, Zofia Day and Gabriela Artigas.
-On her left ear, Markle sported Artigas’s Triple Shooting Star Earrings ($286), which featured three tiny gold stars in varying sizes placed delicately next to each other.
-On her right ear, Markle wore Day’s Dash Ear Studs ($575), which featured a V-shaped accessory covered in pavé diamonds.
+On her left ear, Markle sported Artigas’s Triple Shooting Star Earring ($286), which featured three tiny gold stars in varying sizes placed delicately next to each other.
+On her right ear, Markle wore Day’s Dash Ear Stud ($575), which featured a V-shaped accessory covered in pavé diamonds.

 MORE: 45 Meghan Markle Outfits that Prove She Was Destined for Fashion Royalty